AndyZ-maragidyne/Unity-Game--top-down-bullet-dodging-game--/README.md

-A game made in Unity where the player tries to dodge enemy bullets and tries to kill every enemy in the level with a sword
+A game made in Unity where the player tries to dodge enemy bullets and has to kill every enemy in the level with a sword

 ### How to play: